 Taurine is an amino acid that serves many functions in the body.
-Your body makes some of the taurine it needs for these processes, but there may be health benefits to consuming more in your diet.
+Your body makes some of the taurine it needs for these processes, but there may be health benefits to getting more in your diet.

 Your body makes much of the taurine it needs, but you need more from your diet to support the amino acid (organic compounds that make proteins) functions.